Pumpkin Apple Soup Recipe

 Heat 2 tablespoon light olive oil in a pan over medium-high heat.

-Once the oil is hot, add 1 teaspoon chopped garlic and ¼ cup chopped onions and fry for 2-3 minutes.
+Once the oil is hot, add 1 teaspoon of chopped garlic and ยผ cup of chopped onions, and cook for 2-3 minutes, stirring frequently.

-Add 2 cups of peeled and cubed yellow pumpkin and 1 cup peeled and cubed green apples and fry for a minute.
+Add 2 cups of peeled and cubed yellow pumpkin and 1 cup of peeled and cubed green apples, and cook for a minute.

-Cover the pan with a lid and cook on low heat for 15-20 minutes.
+Cover the pan with a lid and cook for 15-20 minutes, or until the vegetables are tender.
+Stir a few times in between.

-Remove the pan from heat and let the soup cool down for 15-20 minutes.
+Remove the pan from the heat and let the soup cool down for 15-20 minutes.

 Transfer the cooled soup to a blender and blend until smooth.